elastic/kibana/rfcs/text/0011_global_search.md

  result provider for `application` (and later `management_section`) type provider.

-I will directly exclude the option to move the `application` registration (`core.application.register`) from client to server-side, as it's going the opposite way of the KP philosophy while also being an heavy breaking change.
+I will directly exclude the option to move the `application` registration (`core.application.register`) from client to server-side, as it's a very heavy impacting (and breaking) change to `core` APIs that would requires more reasons than just this RFC/API to consider.

 ### AST parsing